EXPLANATION OF GENERAL TERMS

 TENDON TRANSFER

 Tendon transfer surgery is where a muscle is re-routed to either assist in a similar muscles function or to perform a completely different function altogether.
 There are many procedures - from toe tendon transfers to help fix a hammertoe to larger procedures like the transfer of the posterior tibial tendon to fix footdrop.
+Some of these procedures have been performed for over a hundred years!
 There are also tendon transfer procedures that are used to tether a section of bone and prevent excessive motion but this is much more rare of a procedure.
 After the tendon is moved it will then be either stitched to another structure like another tendon or ligament of will be attached to bone with what is called a soft tissue anchor.
+Far a surgeon these procedures are difficult to learn since so few surgeons know how to perform them with confidence.
+We love these procedures because they have the potential to significantly change a persons foot position and gait pattern.

 OSTEOTOMY